Instructional Design Certificate

 Program format and duration

-Course format — The Instructional Design Certificate program— consists of three 8-week courses, which can be bundled.
+Course format — The Instructional Design Certificate program consists of three courses.

-- Course 1: Foundations of Instructional Design — This eight-week course is fully online with optional live-online sessions scheduled for course participants to connect with instructors or course facilitators, as well as fellow participants, to discuss coursework and challenges, share information and network.
+- Course 1: Foundations of Instructional Design — Sept.
+9-Nov.
+15, 2024 — This eight-week course is fully online with optional live-online sessions scheduled for course participants to connect with instructors or course facilitators, as well as fellow participants, to discuss coursework and challenges, share information and network.

 Design portfolio — As students progress in the program, they will have ample opportunities to add content to their professional instructional design portfolio.